hass-laughingman/learn-algorithms/chapter_04/EXERCISES.md

 2. If we have an O(N^2) algorithm that processquareroot 256ses an array and find that it takes 256 steps, what is teh size of the array?
   > 16

-3. Use Big O Notation to descrive the time complexity of the following function.
+3. Use Big O Notation to describe the time complexity of the following function.
 It finds the greates product of any pair of two numbers within a given array.
 ``` python
 def greatestProduct(array):
   greatestProductSoFar = array[0] * array[1]